mathworks/matlab-teamcity-plugin/CONFIGDOC.md

    | Linux&reg;   | /usr/local/MATLAB/R2023b        |
    | macOS        | /Applications/MATLAB_R2023b.app |

+You can also specify optional startup options for a MATLAB executable by populating the **Startup options** box of the build step configuration interface.
+For example, specify `-nojvm` to start MATLAB without the JVM&trade; software.
+If you specify more than one startup option, use a space to separate them (for example, `-nojvm -logfile "output.log"`).
+For more information about MATLAB startup options, see [Commonly Used Startup Options](https://www.mathworks.com/help/matlab/matlab_env/commonly-used-startup-options.html).

+> :information_source: **Note:** Using the **Startup options** box to specify the `-batch` or `-r` option is not supported.

 ## Configure Build Steps
 The plugin provides you with three build steps: